Majority says misinformation increases hate crimes, extreme views: poll

-The majority of Americans of both parties said that misinformation raises extreme political views and behaviors.
+A majority of Americans in both parties said that misinformation raises extreme political views and behaviors.

 Seventy-seven percent of Americans, including 85 percent of Democrats and 72 percent of Republicans, said that it increases hate crimes, and 73 percent said that it fuels extreme political views, including 80 percent of Democrats and 70 percent of Republicans, according to the poll.